Education in Ghana: 18th century

 In 1765, Philip Quaque set up a school in his house at Cape Coast which later became the first formal elementary school in Ghana.
-The Philip Quaque Boys School has produced several notable graduates such as; former Speaker of Parliament, Ebenezer Begyina Sekyi Hughes, former Chief of Staff under ex-President Jerry John Rawlings’ administration, Nana Ato Dadzie, and Oguaa Omanhen, Osabarima Kwesi Atta II.
+The Philip Quaque Boys School has produced graduates such as; former Speaker of Parliament, Ebenezer Begyina Sekyi Hughes, former Chief of Staff under ex-President Jerry John Rawlings’ administration, Nana Ato Dadzie, and Oguaa Omanhen, Osabarima Kwesi Atta II.
 The school's motto, written in Fante dialect, is "Nyansa ahyese ne Nyamesuro" which translates as "The fear of the Lord is the beginning of Wisdom."

 19th century

-After settling in Kumasi in 1807, Muhammed al-Ghamba – the head of the Muslim community of the Ashanti Empire, built a school in the early 19th century.
+After settling in Kumasi in 1807, Muhammed al-Ghamba – the head of the Muslim community of the Ashanti Empire, built a school in the 19th century.
 By 1819, the school had accommodated 70 students with Asantehene Osei Bonsu serving as the patron of the school.
 The 19th century saw the increasing influence of missionaries.
 With the arrival of more missions into the country came an explosion in mission schools across southern Ghana.
 The Wesleyan and Basel missionaries established schools in Cape Coast, Accra, Anomabu, Dixcove, Akropong, and all along the coast between the 1830s and 1850s.
 In 1831 two Ashanti princes – Owusu Kwantabisa, son of Osei Yaw Akoto, and Owusu Ansah, son of Osei Bonsu – were sent to Cape Coast Castle school to be educated at the expense of Captain George Maclean, then the governor of the Gold Coast.
 The two princes were later sent to England for further studies.
 By the 1840s, Wesleyan missionaries had moved to Kumasi to establish missionary schools.

 By the turn of the century, Great Britain had gained influence over Ghanaian territories that led to the establishment of the Gold Coast Colony in 1874.
 With it came a growing number of mission schools and merchant companies, the Wesleyan and the Basel missions being the most prominent.
 The Wesleyan mission stayed on the coasts with English as their main language.
 The Basel mission expanded deeper inland and used vernacular languages as the medium of proselytizing.
-With the support of the British government, missions flourished in a heavily decentralized system that left considerable room for pedagogical freedom.
+With the support of the British government, missions flourished in a decentralized system that left some room for pedagogical freedom.
 Missions remained the main provider of formal education until independence.
-Under colonial rule, formal education remained the privilege of the few.